This post may contain affiliate links. Please read my disclosure and privacy policy.

 Yukon gold potatoes near bottles of seasoning and olive oil.

-You can swap the dried thyme for rosemary, if you prefer, or use fresh herbs if you have them on hand.
-(Double or triple the amount when using fresh, since the flavor won’t be as concentrated.)
+If you prefer, you can substitute the dried thyme with rosemary or use fresh herbs if you have them available.
+(Double or triple the amount when using fresh herbs since the flavor won’t be as concentrated.)

 As written, this side dish pairs perfectly with baked chicken, meatloaf, steak, pork chops, burgers, and more!
-If you want more of an Italian flavor, try using oregano or basil, instead.
+For a more Italian flavor, try using oregano or basil instead.

 Air Fryer tip